 The signs of endometriosis might be a little different to the symptoms of endometriosis.
 To me, signs are signals, obvious visible things that could illustrate you have endometriosis.
 Symptoms are the kind of things you might get along with endometriosis and are part of having the condition.
-Naturally, the body is complex and there are always other reasons that you could have these but it appears that many of us endometriosis girls also have these 5 signs of endometriosis.
+Naturally, the body is complex and there are always other reasons that you could have these but it appears that many endo women also have these 5 signs of endometriosis.

 1. Black or dark blood when we menstruate

 The traditional Chinese doctors call this “blood stasis” and it illustrates that there is blood “sitting” in our abdominal cavity and can’t get out.
 It essentially goes dark as it is old.
 It has been sitting in there for a while.
-Our menstuation should bring out red looking blood and dark blood is quite common with girls who suffer from endometriosis.
+Our menstruation should bring out red-looking blood and dark blood is quite common with women who suffer from endometriosis.